Hilal-Tapan/RTW-Groep/README.md

 ### Space in api answers
 The api has sometimes a space after a word.
 When you don't put this space in your chat it doesn't accept the answer.
 I tried to fix this with includes so when you put the right answer in a sentence it is accepted.
 But when you dont use a sentece it wont accept it because ur not using a space.

+### .gitignore
+I forgot to put my .DS_Store and node-modules in my gitignore file.
+I noticed this after a peerreview from someone.
+I immediately fixed it.

+###

 ### Other
 To check out the other peerreviews you can check my issues.